JustinKenpisi/justinjmeggitt/research.md

 permalink: /research/
 ---

-My research examines religion in its historical and social contexts.
+In general terms, my research critically examines various forms of religion — ancient, early modern and contemporary — in their historical, social, and cultural contexts.
+More specifically:

 ## Current Research

 Three particular research projects are occupying me at present:

 - Benjamin Lay and early abolitionism
-- Conceptualising Contemporary Christadelphianism
+- Conceptualising contemporary Christadelphianism
 - Apocalyptic belief and existential threat